Fundamental groups of formal Legendrian and horizontal embedding spaces: --principle at --level for horizontal embeddings.

 The construction is clearly continuous in the angle, therefore it can be done in a canonical way.
 This readily implies that it works parametrically.
 Moreover, the approximation coincides with the formal derivative at the beginning and the end of the interval $I_i$, thus the constructed approximations are smooth.

 We claim that the $\gamma^{k,1}$ are embeddings.
-The segments $\gamma^{k,1}_{|I_i}$ are clearly embedded: just by visual inspection.
-However, intersections may show up between $\gamma^{k,1}_{|I_i}$ and $\gamma^{k,1}_{|I_{i+1}}$.
-By increasing $N$ enough, we assume that the angle of the two consecutive segments is almost the same.
+The segments $\gamma^{k,1}_{|I_i}$ are clearly embedded: just by visual inspection and since they just possess $R$ $II$ front moves.
+However, intersections may show up between the end of $\gamma^{k,1}_{|I_i}$ and the beginning of $\gamma^{k,1}_{|I_{i+1}}$.
+By sufficiently increasing $N$, we assume that the angle of the two consecutive segments is almost the same.
 In other words, we are in the same position in the clock figure (Figure \ref{reloj}).
-Visual inspection clearly shows that there are no tangencies between the two different segments if the angle is away from $\pi$ radians.
+There are no tangencies between the two consecutive segments if the angle is away from $\pi$ radians since the front curve of the union is clearly embedded.
 In the neighborhood of $\pi$ radians, we need to be much more careful and depict the precise movie of the two consecutive segments.
-In Figure \ref{pegado}, $\gamma^{k,1}_{|I_i}$ is depicted in red and $\gamma^{k,1}_{|I_{i+1}}$ in black: no tangencies appear.
+The problem is that there are intersections in front projection between the end of the first approximating curve and the beginning of the next one.
+In Figure \ref{pegado}, $\gamma^{k,1}_{|I_i}$ is depicted in red and $\gamma^{k,1}_{|I_{i+1}}$ in black.
+The key point is to make sure that the big--sized stabilization boundary, i.e the beginning of the approximating curve for angle smaller than $\pi$ (respectively the end for angle bigger than $\pi$) has the shape of a scimitar with a fat blade.
+The fatness of the blade allows to fit inside its bell the whole end of the previous approximating curve (consisting of very small stabilizations) and the convexity of the bottom part of the scimitar blade allows to cross with $R$ $II$ moves to the exterior part of the scimitar.
+Once there, the small stabilizations are running away from the danger area.
+It is left to check the crossing of the first stabilization of the second curve with the last stabilization of the first one.
+They do not create tangencies thanks to the convexity of the scimitar shape.